The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 Pros & Cons of ADA Cryptocurrency

 - Great development team.
-The founder has already been a huge part of successful projects, such as BitShares and Ethereum.
+The founder has been working with successful projects, such as BitShares and Ethereum.

 - It will be the first blockchain to use multiple layers (settlement and computational layer).

-- No limit to scaling.
-When more people use blockchain, more transactions can be processed.
+- No scaling limit.
+The more people use blockchain, the more transactions can be processed.

 - Cardano’s consensus mechanism is more environmentally friendly than older blockchains, as well as being fairer.

-- Other blockchains, such as Ripple, Stellar Lumens, and NEO are already able to process more than 1,000 transactions per second.
+- Other blockchains, such as Ripple, Stellar Lumens, and NEO can already process more than 1,000 transactions per second.

 - The maximum scalability at the moment is only 257 transactions per second.

-So, that’s it!
-The end of this What is Cardano? guide!
+So, this is the end of this "what is Cardano?" guide!